GSA/digitalgov.gov/content/posts/2015-10-21-the-white-house-back-to-the-future-day-and-the-road-to-innovation.md

 ---
+url: /2015/10/21/the-white-house-back-to-the-future-day-and-the-road-to-innovation/
 date: 2015-10-21 9:47:15 -0400
-title: 'The White House, Back To The Future Day, and the Road to Innovation'
+title: The White House, Back To The Future Day, and the Road to Innovation
-summary: ' Well, it&amp;#8217;s here\: October 21, 2015.
+summary: ' Well, it&amp;#8217;s here: October 21, 2015.
 While Marty McFly (Michael J. Fox) and&nbsp;Doc Brown (Christopher Lloyd) got to experience flying cars in 1989&amp;#8217;s part two of the&nbsp;Back to the Future&nbsp;trilogy, we, on the other hand, are not quite there&mdash;yet!
 As the White House notes,'
-authors: [tburwell]
+authors:
+  - tburwell
 categories:
   - Managing Digital
 tag: